alexivaner/3d_pose_baseline_pytorch_Alpha_Pose/README.md

 # 2D Alpha Pose to 3D Skeleton
  Another Contributor: [Rashid Ali](https://github.com/rashidch) <br>
- This is one of the repository code for Variable View Position and Angle Human Behavior inside the Elevator<br>
+ This is part of the repository code for Transform-based One-Shot Learning with Variable Camera Angle for Human Behavior Recognition Inside the Elevator <br>
+ and also part of my Master Thesis (Design and Implementation of Transform­based EfficientLearning with Variable Camera Angle for Human BehaviorRecognition inside the Elevator)
- For our paper click  [here](https://github.com/alexivaner) Dataset licensed by Human 3.6M download [here](http://vision.imar.ro/human3.6m/description.php)
+ For our paper  (Still on the way to published) click  [here](https://github.com/alexivaner) Dataset licensed by Human 3.6M download [here](http://vision.imar.ro/human3.6m/description.php)

  This code is for predicting 2D Alpha Pose to 3D Pose using 3D Pose Baseline.
 All of the neural network here is built using Pytorch.
 For full code including classification, you can click [here](https://github.com/alexivaner)<br>